 |Caravan Club members||2 for 1|

-All tickets, including free entry tickets, must be booked in advance.
-Please bring the booking confirmation with you and pay for your tickets on arrival (card or contactless payments only).
 Members of the Art Fund, Museums Association, Caravan Club and Museum Friends scheme will be required to show proof of membership on arrival.
 Children under 12 must be accompanied by an adult.
-As an independent museum and registered charity (number 326446) income from admissions, donations and shop sales goes directly to supporting our work and educational aims.

 We have made a number of changes for the safety of our visitors, staff and volunteers.
 Following the Government’s announcement of the lifting of restrictions in England from 19th July, we will continue with the following safety measures: